Scroll to top

 Regional Instability

-Poland borders Ukraine, where active conflict continues as of 2026.
-While the conflict has not directly affected Polish territory, the proximity creates potential for cross-border incidents, refugee movement, and the presence of adversarial intelligence services.
-Poland is a key NATO logistics hub for Ukraine support.
+Poland borders Ukraine, where active conflict continues as of 2026, and Belarus.
+While the conflict has not directly affected Polish territory, the proximity creates potential for cross-border incidents, sustained refugee movement, and the presence of adversarial intelligence services.
+Poland is the primary NATO logistics hub for Ukraine support, which raises its strategic profile.

 Petty Crime

 Warsaw has relatively low crime rates by European capital standards.
-Pickpocketing occurs in central areas (Old Town, central train station) and on public transport.
+Pickpocketing occurs in central areas (the Old Town, the central railway station) and on public transport.
 Vehicle theft has increased in recent years.

 Vetted operators with direct experience in Warsaw